daniele77/aricpp/README.md

 Extract the archive wherever you want.

-Now you must only remember to specify the aricpp, beast and boost paths when compiling your source code.
+Now you must only remember to specify the aricpp and boost paths when compiling your source code.

 ## Compilation of the samples